rocky-linux/documentation/docs/books/nvchad/install_nvchad.md

 `<C-n>` to open nvimtree ++ctrl++ + ++"n"++
 `<A-i>` to open a terminal in a floating tab ++alt++ + ++"i"++

-There are many combinations pre-set for you, and they cover all the uses of NvChad.
+There are many combinations preset for you, and they cover all the uses of NvChad.
 It is worth pausing to analyze the key mappings before starting to use your NvChad-configured instance of Neovim.